Afro-Argentines: Decline of the Afro-Argentine population

-In the last decades, theories have been disputed over the causation of their decline.
-Older theories alleged a genocide as the main factor in the reduction of their population.
-Among the causes expressed are the supposed high mortality of Black soldiers in the wars of the 19th century (since theoretically, they were a disproportionately high number within the armed forces, which would have been intentionally planned by the governments of the time) and in a yellow fever epidemic in 1871 that affected the south of the city of Buenos Aires, as well as a large emigration to Uruguay (due to the fact that there would have been a larger Black population and a more favorable political climate).
+In recent decades, theories have been disputed over the causes of the decline in the Afro-Argentine population.
+Older theories alleged a genocide as the main factor.
+Among the causes expressed are the supposed high mortality of Black soldiers in the wars of the 19th century (the theory goes that Black soldiers were a disproportionately high number within the armed forces, and that this was planned by the governments of the time) and in a yellow fever epidemic in 1871 that affected the south of the city of Buenos Aires, as well as mass emigration to Uruguay (due to the fact that there would have been a larger Black population and a more favorable political climate).

 Research in recent decades has ruled out such theories.
-Although it is true that Black people made up an important part of the armies and militias of the 19th century, they were not the majority nor did their number differ much from that of indigenous and white people, even in the lower ranks (the so-called cannon fodder).
-Nor did the yellow fever epidemics that affected Buenos Aires (especially the most lethal, which was that of 1871) have a big effect, since demographic studies do not support that view (on the contrary, they show that the most affected were recent European immigrants living in poverty) and, furthermore, this theory does not explain the decline of the Black population in the rest of Argentina.
+Although it is true that Black people made up an important part of the armies and militias of the 19th century, they were not the majority, nor did their number differ much from that of Indigenous and white people, even in the lower ranks (the so-called cannon fodder).
+Demographic studies also do not support the view that the yellow fever epidemics that affected Buenos Aires (especially the most lethal, which was that of 1871) had a big effect—on the contrary, they show that the most affected were recent European immigrants living in poverty—and, furthermore, this theory does not explain the decline of the Black population in the rest of Argentina.

-The most widely accepted theory today is that the Black population gradually decreased over the generations due to its mixture with whites and, to a lesser extent, indigenous peoples, which occurred frequently since the 18th century in the colonial period, and that it accelerated even more in the late 19th century (in the already independent Argentina) with the arrival of the massive immigration wave from Europe and Middle East, which was promoted by the Argentine governments of the time precisely so that the non-white population becomes "diluted" within the white majority through racial mixture.
-This process was similar to that of the rest of the continent (with different results depending on the volume of immigration and the particular demographic characteristics of each region) and is known as whitening.
+The most widely accepted theory today is that the Black population gradually decreased over the generations due to mixture with whites and, to a lesser extent, Indigenous peoples, which occurred frequently from the 18th century in the colonial period, and accelerated even more in the late 19th century (in the already independent Argentina) with the arrival of the massive immigration wave from Europe and the Middle East.